 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

-People are generally free to express personal views in public and privately without fear of retribution.
+People are generally free to express personal views in public and privately without fear of retribution or surveillance.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 10 / 12